The Importance of Fighting a Second DUI Charge

 One of the aggravating factors that Judges consider in sentencing is your criminal record.
 If you already have one (or more) DUI conviction on your record you are considered a repeat offender.
 This makes you appear to be a greater risk to the community and of reoffending.
 As a result, there are generally greater fines and penalties if you are convicted of a repeat offence.

-On the second DUI, there are more severe sentencing options available to the Judge than on your first.
-There is a real possibility of receiving a jail term and/or probation.
+On the second offence for DUI, there are more severe sentencing options available to the Judge than on your first.
+There is a real possibility of receiving a jail term and/or probation as the criminal code sets out a 30 day jail imprisonment as the minimum sentence for a second impaired conviction.
 As well, you could end up having your driver’s license permanently suspended.

 Once your license is reinstated, you may be required to install an ignition interlock device in your vehicle.
 After three or more impaired driving convictions, within ten years, you are forced to join the ignition interlock program, or you cannot drive until the condition requiring it is removed from your license.
 A second impaired driving charge will not necessarily require an ignition interlock device, although voluntarily joining the program may reduce the suspension period.

 Fighting any impaired driving charge is important.
 But with more severe sentencing options and increased consequences, fighting a second DUI charge is even more important.

 Sentences for Second DUI Convictions in Ontario

 The first offence for impaired driving in Ontario sets a fine as the minimum sentence.
 For a second offence, jail time is added.
 The minimum is imprisonment for a term of 30 days as well as a 24-month driving prohibition.
 For every repeat offence after the second, the minimum increases to a 120-day term of imprisonment and a 36-month driving prohibition.
 There is a maximum sentence of 10 years jail time for second impaired driving convictions.